CFWLoader/Data-Structure/README.md

 ## I hope you can read every readme file in every data structure.
 ## Because most of this codes is my first implementation of them.
 ## Some bad codes are also mixed in here.
+## Some codes of algorithm are classified in this project.